Morristown Homes for Sale

 Eat, Drink, and Be Merry in Morristown

 The downtown Morristown area spreads out from the green into several streets all with shops, restaurants, and commercial services.
-There are a variety of places to eat throughout the downtown and here are just some of our favorites.
+There are a variety of places to eat throughout the downtown area and here are just some of our favorites.

-Starting from the heart around the green is the Committed Pig, bird fantastic sweet potato waffle fries, and delicious burgers.
+Starting from the heart around the green is the Committed Pig, fantastic sweet potato waffle fries, and delicious burgers.
 It's just off of South Street and within easy walking distance to other shops and restaurants.
 Iron Bar is another hotspot located in downtown Morristown featuring fabulous nightlife, sports options, handcrafted drinks, and options for private parties and events.

 Grasshopper off the Green is our favorite Irish Pub with live music each week and a delicious Irish fare with a twist.
 Check out the Pennsylvania Dutch pretzels, Hopper loaded fries, potato leek soup, Irish pub nachos, and for those that like a little fusion with their dish, Ahi Tuna and Southwest eggrolls.
 There's always something for just about any taste at the Grasshopper.